My computer doesn't have an envelope button like this ... does yours?

-Fortunately, in the two most recent, Ribbon-based versions of Microsoft Word, the envelopes and labels feature can be found in the same place: the Mailings tab.
+In all the Ribbon-based versions of Microsoft Word, you can find the envelopes and labels feature on the Mailings tab.

-Over on the far left are Envelopes and Labels.
-Let’s start by clicking Envelopes:
+Over on the far left in the Create command group are Envelopes and Labels.
+Click Envelopes to start:

-But what you want to know right now is how address an envelope.
-By default, you could simply type something in the Delivery address field, put your return address in the indicated field (if it’s not there already, which it would be if you’d saved it there, in which case, you may not even need this tutorial), and hit the Print button.
+At this point, you could simply type something in the Delivery address field, put your return address in the indicated field (if it’s not there already, which it would be if Word had already saved it there), and hit the Print button.
 And most of the time, that’ll work just fine.

-Before we move on to Labels, however, let’s explore this Envelopes tab a bit further so you’ll know how to tweak the settings on your own.
-Let’s click the Options button.
+Let’s explore this Envelopes tab a bit further so you’ll know how to tweak the settings on your own.
+Click the Options button.

 Since I’m in the U.S., this is defaulting to a standard No. 10 envelope, but the drop-down provides a whole list of choices.
 Microsoft Word also has some embedded default settings for the placement of both the delivery and return addresses, but you can adjust those too, as well as the font used.